evilqubit/elastic-intro/README.md

 }
 ```

 This will return only 2 users Bam and Johnny **scoring** 0.2712221 and 0.09848769 respectively.
-Where Bam is a more relevant user than Johnny.
+Where Bam has a more relevant level than Johnny.

-Now although this works fine but it is bad for performance since it will execute the query first then apply the filter returned results.
+Although this works fine but it is **bad for performance** since it will execute the query first then apply the filter returned results.

 To force ES to apply the filter before in order limit the number of docs then apply the query we should wrap everything in a bool clause then add the filter next to **must**: